 The International Symposium on Monolingual and Bilingual Speech hosts original research on the acquisition and use of first language, second language, bilingual, and dialectal speech, child and adult, normal and disordered.
-The Symposium encourages a multidisciplinary exchange of ideas across phonology, phonetics, morphology, psycholinguistics, clinical phonetics and linguistics, speech pathology, acoustics, neurolinguistics, educational linguistics, and the application of new technologies.
+The Symposium encourages a multidisciplinary exchange of ideas across phonology, phonetics, morphology, syntax, psycholinguistics, clinical phonetics and linguistics, speech pathology, acoustics, neurolinguistics, educational linguistics, and the application of new technologies.
 Theoretical, experimental, observational, and computational contributions are welcome.

 ISMBS sprang from yearning for a specialized conference on speech that cuts across dividing boundaries between language sub-fields: first language, second language, bilingual, multilingual; child or adult; normal or disordered.
 The Symposium aspires to encourage investigations that widen existing horizons and perspectives, kindling a holistic viewpoint, fostering collaborations across the board and, ultimately, sparking innovative thought and approaches.

 The Symposium’s emblem depicts Demosthenes, a prominent statesman in ancient Athens of the 4th century B.C.
 As a child, Demosthenes suffered from rhotacism, a speech impediment whereby the rhotic was mispronounced as a lateral.
 He overcame this by practicing with pebbles in his mouth, and established himself as the greatest of Greek orators.
 As ‘a citizen of the world’ in his own words, he aptly epitomizes the outreach as well as the empirical and theoretical implications of this symposium in child and adult monolingual and bilingual speech, when he says: ‘as a vessel is known by the sound, whether it be cracked or not, so men are proved by their speeches …’.